qeftser/graph_slam_backend/README.md

 edges are usually better for results than less.
 Be careful though, edges should hold positional data you are more certain of, as if you add an edge that is incorrect, it will drag your node in the wrong direction.
-There are a few important peices to an edge.
+There are a few important pieces to an edge.
 The first is the handles of the two nodes involved.
 The first node is the reference node.
 It basically says that we are viewing the second node from it's perspective.
 It is important to keep that in mind,